5XGhost143/widevine-gui/readme.md

 # **Are you Google?**

-**If you are from the Google DMCA Team feel free to reach me at: red99baron@t-online.de**
+**If you are from the Google DMCA team, feel free to contact me at: red99baron@t-online.de**

 # **Setup**